IFRCGo/ecv-toolkit/app/_disease/disease-04_en.md

 - When did people start to fall sick with hepatitis E?
 - How many people have fallen sick with hepatitis E?
 Where?
 - How many people have died from hepatitis E?
 Where?
 - How many people live in the affected community or area?
-How many children under 5 years of age live in the area?
+How many children under five years of age live in the area?
 How many pregnant women live in the area?
 - Who and where are the vulnerable people?
 - Are children in the affected community generally well nourished?
 - Do people always have enough food?
 - How common is breastfeeding?
 - Where do people obtain their drinking water?
 Is the source safe?
 Do people treat their water?
 -	What sanitation facilities (including communal latrines) are available?
 Do people use them?
--	What hand-washing facilities are available?
+-	What handwashing facilities are available?
 Do they have soap?
 - Where are the local health facilities and services?
 (Include traditional and community carers.)
 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-Do women continue to breastfeed babies and infants when they are sick?
-Do people have specific practices related to pregnancy, such as withholding fluids?
+When babies and infants are sick, do women continue to breastfeed them?
+- Do people have specific practices related to pregnancy, such as withholding fluids?
 - Is a social mobilization or health promotion programme in place?
 - What are the community’s habits, practices and beliefs about hygiene, sanitation and water?
 - Which sources or channels of information do people use most?